May 12, 2026

 ISO 9001:2026 fully retains the core principles that have made the standard so successful:

-• The 10-chapter structure (HLS) — remains the same; no renumbering is required; your documentation processes remain valid.
+• The structure remains the same with 10 chapters (HLS), and there is no renumbering, so your documentation processes remain valid.

-• The process-based approach —the core of quality management—remains unchanged: mapping, managing, and improving processes.
+• The process-based approach at the heart of quality management remains unchanged: mapping, managing, and improving processes.

-• Customer focus —customer satisfaction remains the central objective of the QMS, simply enhanced with new metrics.
+• Customer focus and customer satisfaction remain the central objectives of the QMS, now enhanced with new metrics.

-• Continuous improvement —the PDCA cycle remains the driving force behind the system.
-CAPA actions are being expanded but are not being eliminated.
+• Continuous improvement through the PDCA cycle remains the driving force behind the system.
+Corrective and preventive actions (CPA) are being enhanced but are not being phased out.

-• Risk-based thinking — the concept remains the same; it is simply better structured with a clear distinction between risks and opportunities.
+• The risk-based approach remains in place; it is simply better structured with a clear distinction between risks and opportunities.

-• Flexible documentation —no requirement for specific procedures.
+• Flexible documentation; no specific procedures are required.
 Documentary freedom is preserved.

 ✅ Good news for 2015 graduates

 The three-year transition period following publication (i.e., through the end of 2029) gives you plenty of time to prepare for the migration.
-But the sooner you start planning, the smoother—and less expensive—the transition will be.
+But the sooner you start planning, the smoother and more cost-effective the transition will be.

 A 5-Step Transition Plan for ISO 9001:2015 Certified Organizations